 Major Story Arcs

-He soon joined a street gang, the Bloodshadows, which was headed by a much older and more powerful vampire than any Blade had met before: Lamia.
-Blade barely defeated Lamia, and, in doing so, lost his girlfriend Glory, a loss which caused him not only to accept his destiny as an enemy of the undead but also to swear to it forever.
-Afari himself later fell prey to the attack of the vampire Dracula, the first occurrence in an ongoing battle between him and Blade.
+Blade soon joined a street gang, 'the Bloodshadows,' headed by a much older and more-powerful vampire than any Blade had met before: Lamia.
+Blade barely defeated Lamia, and, in doing so, lost his girlfriend Glory.
+This loss caused Blade to accept his destiny as an enemy of the undead and to swear to it forever.
+Afari later fell prey to an attack of the vampire Dracula, the first occurrence in an ongoing battle between him and Blade.
 Blade slew the vampire Afari and followed Dracula back to Europe.

-Blade tracked Dracula throughout Europe and Asia Minor, then on into the far east, staking him many times, but never completely destroying him.
-In China, Blade joined Ogun Strong's vampire hunters which included Azu, Orji and Musenda.
+Blade tracked Dracula throughout Europe and Asia Minor, then into the far east, staking him many times, but never entirely destroying him.
+In China, Blade joined Ogun Strong's vampire hunters, including Azu, Orji, and Musenda.
 Together, they staked Dracula again.

-Once more, Dracula survived, and taught Blade an object lesson by killing all of his new-found friends except Musenda (who eventually retired from vampire hunting).
-However, Orji created a lasting impression on Blade with his use of wooden daggers as a means to combat vampires.
-Sometime after Orji's death, Blade mastered the use of daggers and adopted the use of wooden daggers as his preferred method of combating vampires.
+Once more, Dracula survived, teaching Blade a purposed lesson by killing all of his new-found friends except Musenda (who eventually retired from vampire hunting).
+However, Orji created a lasting impression on Blade with his use of wooden daggers to combat vampires.
+Sometime after Orji's death, Blade mastered the use of daggers and adopted the use of wooden ones as his preferred method of fighting vampires.
 Consumed by grief, Blade resumed his quest alone.
 It was decades before he again allowed himself to endanger another human.

 The Dracula Hunters

-When hunting down Dracula in Paris, Blade met up with a group of vampire hunters, being led by Quincy Harker.
-They have aligned with each other on various occasion, but Blade does not officially join the team.
-He became friends with a few of the team-members of the group, umong them Frank Drake and Taj Nital.
+When hunting down Dracula in Paris, Blade met up with a group of vampire hunters being led by Quincy Harker.
+They aligned with each other on various occasions, but Blade does not officially join the team.
+He became friends with a few of the team members, among them Frank Drake and Taj Nital.
 After tracking down Dracula in London, he fought him, Morbius, and his minions.
-Back in America, Blade once again find himself joining Harker's team but with another ally, Dracula.
-Here they fight a more powerful villain, Doctor Sun.
+Back in America, Blade once again finds himself joining Harker's team, but with another ally: Dracula.
+Here they fight a more ruthless villain, Doctor Sun.
 After the battle, Dracula fled, with Blade hot on his tracks.
 He then encountered Hannibal King, a private investigator who was turned into a vampire by Deacon Frost.

-They first team-up to defeat a Blade doppelganger, but when the doppelganger absorbed the real Blade, Hannibal called for Hellstorm, to exorcise Blade out of the fake one.
-Eventually Blade and Hannibal killed Deacon.
+Blade and Hannibal first team-up to defeat a Blade-doppelganger, but when the doppelganger absorbed the real Blade, Hannibal called for Hellstorm to exorcise Blade out of the fake one.
+Eventually, Blade and Hannibal killed Deacon.

 Blade Alone Again

-After the disbanding of his team of Nightstalkers, Blade sees it upon himself to resume his war against the vampire threat.
+After the disbanding of the Nightstalkers, Blade sees it upon himself to resume his war against the vampire threat.
 He finds himself once again fighting against a resurrected Deacon Frost and Dracula, but with the help of Hannibal King, Frost was killed yet again.

 Blade was not seen again for some time after his battle with Dracula and Frost.
-However, some months later, Blade was seen battling Morbius, whom at the time was being controlled by another vampire.
-Blade followed Morbius after their first battle to New York City where Blade teamed-up with Spider-Man.
-When Morbius bit Blade, his vampire anatomy reacted to Morbius natural vampirism, and granted him all the strengths of a vampire and eliminated his sensitivity to sunlight, which gave him the title, "Daywalker" by his enemies.
-Blade also had a run-in with SHIELD, who were retrieving his blood to create vampire operative.
+However, some months later, Blade was spotted battling Morbius, who at the time was being controlled by another vampire.
+Blade followed Morbius after their first battle to New York City, where Blade teamed-up with Spider-Man.
+When Morbius bit Blade, his vampire anatomy reacted to Morbius's natural vampirism, and granted him all the strengths of a vampire and eliminated his sensitivity to sunlight, which gave him the title "Daywalker" by his enemies.
+Blade also had a run-in with SHIELD, who were retrieving his blood to create vampire operatives.
 With the help of other vampire hunters, they were able to stop them.
 He then joined with other vampire hunters all over the world to prevent Dracula from becoming a god.

-Weeks later, In Madison Square Garden, Blade was attacked by four Doombots – who were tasked with bringing Blade to Latveria for a meeting with Dr. Doom.
-Blade defeated the doom bots however; the battle gave him the motivation to make the trip of his own accord.
+Weeks later, In Madison Square Garden, Blade was attacked by four Doombots, who were tasked with bringing Blade to Latveria for a meeting with Dr. Doom.
+Blade defeated the Doombots, however, and the battle gave him the motivation to make the trip of his own accord.
 Blade was informed that he was destined to save his mother from a vampire infested jail facility.
-Though not completely willing, Dr. Doom didn’t take no for an answer and teleported Blade years into the past.
-Along with saving Dr. Dooms mother, he saved his own father, Lucas Cross, from rotting away, which would fulfill the first part of a prophecy his father had set in motion back in the present.
-In return, Dr. Doom gave Blade a formula that could cure an individual of their blood lust for vampires; Blade accepted the gift but didn't use it.
+Though not entirely willing, Dr. Doom didn't take no for an answer and teleported Blade years into the past.
+Along with saving Dr. Dooms's mother, he kept his own father, Lucas Cross, from rotting away, which would fulfill the first part of a prophecy his father had set in motion back in the present.
+In return, Dr. Doom gave Blade a formula that could cure an individual of their blood lust for vampires.
+Blade accepted the gift but didn't use it.

-Blade then became one of America’s most notorious, after the police mistook his series of vampire killings as homicides and attempted to jail him.
-While on the run, Blade ran into a level 9 demon by the name of Animus.
-Blade defeated the demon and continued his run from the law.
-He continued to Long Beach, California, where he ran into a long-time rival – Morbius.
+Blade then became one of America’s most notorious, after the police mistook his series of vampire killings as homicides, attempting to jail him.
+While on the run, Blade ran into a Level 9 demon by the name of Animus.
+Blade defeated the beast and continued his run from the law.
+He proceeded to Long Beach, California, where he ran into a long-time rival – Morbius.
 The two did battle before Morbius, who was revealed to be a registered superhuman, called in S.H.I.E.L.D. to capture Blade.
 Blade took out several agents before being taken down.

-In the office of Maria Hill it was revealed Blade was a part of a contingency plan to bring down Wolverine – seeing as the tacticians felt Blade was their best shot at taking him down.
-Though dismayed, a newly registered Blade went after Wolverine – after a drawn out fight where the two were on the verge of killing each other, Blade realized Wolverine had saved his life years ago and that he owed his very existence to him.
-Blade called off the fight and stormed into Maria’s office claiming that if S.H.I.E.L.D. went after Wolverine, they would have him to deal with.
+In the office of Maria Hill, it was revealed that Blade was part of a contingency plan to bring down Wolverine, seeing as the tacticians felt Blade was their best shot at taking him down.
+Though dismayed, a newly registered Blade went after Wolverine.
+After a drawn-out fight where the two were on the verge of killing each other, Blade realized Wolverine had saved his life years ago and that he owed his very existence to him.
+Blade called off the fight and stormed into Maria’s office, claiming that if S.H.I.E.L.D. went after Wolverine, they would have him to deal with.

 Several weeks later, Blade is captured by none other than Lucas Cross, as father and son meet for the first time.
-Blade, chained to a wall, is instructed by his father to feed upon a young girl – unbeknownst to Blade this would fulfill the second part of the prophecy.
-Blade passes on the offer and chews off his own hand to escape confinement; he fights through the entire facility before escaping with the little girl.
+Blade, chained to a wall, is instructed by his father to feed upon a young girl.
+Unbeknownst to Blade, this would fulfill the second part of the prophecy.
+Blade passes on the offer and chews off his own hand to escape confinement, before fighting through the entire facility and escaping with the little girl.

 Against his Father

-He then travels to London where he encounters possibly one of his greatest enemies – The priest, Draconis.
-It is revealed that Draconis has been training for years to kill Blade, and that’s precisely what he does.
+Blade then travels to London, where he encounters possibly one of his greatest enemies – the priest Draconis.
+It is revealed that Draconis has been training for years to kill Blade, which is exactly what he does.
 The newly handicapped Blade is no match for his mysterious new foe and is staked through the heart.
-Blade wakes up in the morgue to find a mystical amulet he had taken off a vampire thug earlier had saved him from death.
-Infuriated he calls upon the help of Hannibal King and with Hannibal at his back, Blade takes on Draconis once more.
-In order to defeat Draconis Blade feeds upon him to remove his enhanced abilities and then kills him.
-To his fathers joy, Blade accidentally fulfilled the second part of the prophecy by feeding upon virgin blood.
+Blade wakes up in the morgue to find a mystical amulet he had taken from a vampire thug earlier had saved him from death.
+Infuriated, he calls upon the help of Hannibal King.
+With Hannibal at his back, Blade takes on Draconis once more.
+To defeat Draconis, Blade feeds upon him to remove his enhanced abilities, before killing him.
+To his father's joy, Blade accidentally fulfilled the second part of the prophecy by feeding upon virgin blood.

-Blade uses his S.H.I.E.L.D. resources to order himself a new hand – a gun hand, which he tests out on none other than England’s Union Jack.
-After the two resolve their differences, Blade makes his way back to New York where everything started.
-He interrogates both Lucas Cross and Spider-Man to find out that his long time mentor, Jamal Afari, was alive and kicking - on Dracula’s side.
-He goes home and is abducted once again my his father who seeks to complete the third and final part of the prophecy.
-Blade, Hannibal King, and Lucas Cross travel to Dracula’s Castle – now a tourist attraction - in order to attempt to complete a prophecy Lucas believes will give all vampires’ back their souls.
+Blade uses his S.H.I.E.L.D. resources to order himself a new hand: a gun hand, which he tests out on none other than England's Union Jack.
+After the two resolve their differences, Blade makes his way back to New York, where everything started.
+He interrogates both Lucas Cross and Spider-Man to discover that his long time mentor, Jamal Afari, was alive and kicking, on Dracula's side.
+He goes home and is abducted again by his father, who seeks to complete the third and final part of the prophecy.
+Blade, Hannibal King, and Lucas Cross travel to Dracula's Castle (now a tourist attraction).
+They attempt to complete a prophecy Lucas believes will give all vampires their souls back.
 All it would require is Blade to shatter his newly acquired amulet and drop a piece of the stake he used to kill Dracula to the salted ground.
-Blade declines - and a furious Hannibal King attacks him.
+Blade declines, and a furious Hannibal King attacks him.

 Blade is then recruited to lead a secret government team of superheroes known as Vanguard.
 The team if comprised of, Micromax, Retcon, Dominic Fortune, and Yelena Belova.
 The original leader is murdered and they’re tasked with finding the murderer, it is revealed that Stacy Dolan, the detective assigned the murder case, was in fact their leader murderer.
 However, she had been mind-controlled by an individual named Yoosef.
 After he manipulates The Thing into attacking their team, Blade shoots him in the head, and has the team wipe The Things memories and teleport him away.